Ashton-under-Lyne: History

 At about 4.20 pm on Wednesday 13 June 1917, a fire in an ammunition factory producing TNT caused an explosion that demolished much of the west end of the town.
 Two gasometers exploded and the explosion destroyed the factory and threw heavy objects long distances.
 At least 41 people died and about 100 were injured.
 Sylvain Dreyfus, managing director of the works, helped to fight the fire but died in the subsequent explosion.

-The second of the five victims of the Moors murders, 12-year-old John Kilbride, was lured away from the town's market on 23 November 1963 by Ian Brady and Myra Hindley before being murdered and buried on Saddleworth Moor.
+The second of the five victims of the Moors murders, 12-year-old John Kilbride, lived in the town.
+He was lured away from the town's market on 23 November 1963 by Ian Brady and Myra Hindley before being murdered and buried on Saddleworth Moor.
 His body was found in October 1965.

 Ashton became a part of the newly formed Metropolitan Borough of Tameside in 1974.
 In May 2004, a huge fire ravaged the Victorian market hall, and a temporary building called "The Phoenix Market Hall" was built on Old Cross Street on the opposite side of the Old Market hall.
 Described as the "heart of Ashton", the market was rebuilt and officially opened on 1 December 2008.